JacksonBurns/fastprop/paper/paper.md

 According to TDC the current leader [@pgp_best] on this benchmark has achieved an AUROC of 0.938 $\pm$ 0.002 [^3].
 On the same leaderboard Chemprop [@chemprop_theory] achieves 0.886 $\pm$ 0.016 with the inclusion of additional molecular features.
 `fastprop` yet again approaches the performance of the leading methods and outperforms Chemprop, here with an AUROC of 0.903 $\pm$ 0.033 and an accuracy of 83.6 $\pm$ 4.6%.
-Remarkably, the linear model outperforms both Chemprop and `fastprop`, approaching the performance of the current leader with an AUROC of 0.917 $\pm$ 0.016 and an accuracy of 83.8 $\pm$ 3.9%.
+Remarkably, the linear QSPR model outperforms both Chemprop and `fastprop`, approaching the performance of the current leader with an AUROC of 0.917 $\pm$ 0.016 and an accuracy of 83.8 $\pm$ 3.9%.
 <!--
 [07/26/2024 02:57:14 PM fastprop.descriptors] INFO: Descriptor calculation complete, elapsed time: 0:02:10.865505
 [07/26/2024 02:57:31 PM fastprop.cli.train] INFO: Displaying validation results: